This page describes how users in your organization can use Power BI and how you can control how your organization acquires this service.

 How do I remove Power BI for users that already signed up?

 If a user signed up for Power BI but you no longer want them to have access to Power BI, you can remove the Power BI license for that user.

-Navigate to the Office 365 Admin Portal.
+Navigate to the Office 365 Admin Center.

 In the left navigation bar, click Users then Active Users.